vandre-sales/meliva-ds/docs/docs/themes.md

 </html>
 ```

-Because themes are scoped to specific classes, you can activate different color schemes or entire themes on different containers throughout the page.
-This example uses the default theme with a dark sidebar.
+Because themes are scoped to specific classes, you can use different color schemes or even different themes throughout the page.
+Here, we use the default theme with a dark sidebar:

 ```html
 <html>